samstoia/portfolio/README.md

 ## Description

-_{This is a webpage that tells people about the projects I've made at Epicodus so far.
-It also has an about me page where people can learn more about my background and hobbies}_
+_This is a webpage that tells people about the projects I've made at Epicodus so far.
+It also has an about me page where people can learn more about my background and hobbies_

 ## Setup/Installation Requirements